unveres/ezgc/README.md

 Ezechiel's Garbage Collector for C

-Minimalistic library providing garbage collection utilities written in C(99).
+Minimalistic library providing garbage collection utilities written in C (supports ANSI C and newer standards as well).
 It's very simple, featuring allocation functions analogical to those which exist in libc (gcmalloc, gcrealloc, gccalloc, gcfree).
 Example of use:

 ```
 #include <stdio.h>